ejagnes/flexible_switch_2ISP/correlation/README.md

-# Codes for simulations after learning to display output for phasic and tonic response to step input -> panel E from figures 4, 8 and 10
+# Codes for simulations after learning to display input/output correlation -> panel D (top) from figures 4, 8 and 10

 ## How to run